icewind1991/logsmash/README.md

     - [ ] Archived containing more than one file
 - [ ] Data from more app version
 - [ ] Support extracting app versions from a system report
+- [ ] Add filtering to all lists

 ## Building

-The preferred way of building is trough [`nix`](https://nixos.org/download/#download-nix), this ensure that all baked data is automatically up-to-date.
+The preferred way of building is trough [`nix`](https://nixos.org/download/#download-nix), this ensures that all baked data is automatically up-to-date.

 `nix build .#logsmash`